 Target date: April 1, 2010.

-Gameplay to implement most of American Standard convention, as covered in Pavlicek's Bridge basics.
-Support for doubles and redoubles.
-Duplicate bridge scoring.
+Gameplay to implement most of American Standard convention, as covered in Pavlicek's

 User features: save and load a game.
 When restarting load a last unfinished game.
 Replay and rebid a game.
 Reset score.
 Force a computer to play before allotted time runs out.